9 Grilling Safety Tips for Summer Barbecues

 food cooking on a grill

 It happens every year.
-The weather gets warmer, more people use outdoor grills – and incidents of grill-caused fires go up.
-In 2013-2017 outdoor grilling causes an annual average of 10,200 home fires, according to the National Fire Protection Association.
+The weather gets warmer, more people use outdoor grills – and the number of injuries involving grills goes up.
+In 2017-2021, an average of 22,155 patients per year went to emergency rooms because of injuries involving grills, according to the National Fire Protection Association.

 Gas grills cause more home fires than charcoal grills, the association adds.
 According to the Hearth, Patio & Barbecue Association, 64% of households own a gas grill, 44% own a charcoal grill and 9% own an electric grill.